vmrothe/ClusterChallenge/README.md

 ## Heatmaps
 For comparison, you can see heatmaps for hierarchical, k-means, fuzzy c-means clustering and for the self-organizing maps method.

-Feel free to contact me if you have questions or other solutions.
+Feel free to contact me if you have any questions or other solutions.
+I am grateful for any kind of input.

 Thanks for trying and good luck! :four_leaf_clover: